PrettyFloralBonnet/javascript-notes/Objects/Objects.md

 ### Const objects

 Because objects are stored as references, object values assigned to a `const` can actually be modified.
 The `const` fixes the value of the variable, but not the contents of an object.
 However, making object properties constant is actually possible, if needed (see Property flags and descriptors).

+# Garbage collection

+The main concept behind memory management in JavaScript is reachability.
+If a value is accessible or usable in any way, it is reachable.
+This means it is guaranteed to be stored in memory.

+Some values are inherently reachable and cannot be deleted.
+These are:

+* local variables
+* parameters of the current function
+* variables and parameters of other functions on the current chain of nested calls
+* global variables
+* some internal values

+Any other value is considered reachable, as long as it is reachable from a root by a reference or chain of references.

+A background process of the JavaScript engine called the **garbage collector** monitors all objects and removes the ones that have become unreachable.

+The basic garbage collection algorithm is called "mark-and-sweep".
+JS engines apply many optimizations to make it fast without affecting execution.